-- A Stillbirth – when your baby has died from 24 weeks onwards, before the birth.
+- A stillbirth – when your baby has died from 24 weeks onwards, before the birth.

-- A Neonatal death – when your baby has died after the birth, before 28 days old.
+- A neonatal death – when your baby has died after the birth, before 28 days old.

-We understand how extremely upsetting this time is for parents and their families, and we hope that this guidance will inform parents and families of the choices available to them.
-A member of the midwifery staff or the Bereavement Midwife can support you with further information if required.
+We understand how extremely upsetting this time is for parents and their families and we hope that this guidance will inform parents and families of the choices available to them.
+A member of the midwifery staff or the bereavement midwife can support you with further information if required.

 The choices available to you are:

 You can organise a cremation yourself by contacting a funeral director of your choice or Hull Bereavement Services.
 You will require a medical certificate to authorise the cremation and confirm the pregnancy loss if under 24 weeks.
-This is supplied by the Midwife at the hospital or from your local GP, if the loss of pregnancy has occurred at home.
-If your baby was stillborn, you will require a certificate to register the stillbirth before cremation.
+This is supplied by the midwife at the hospital or from your local doctor, if the loss of pregnancy has occurred at home.
+If your baby was stillborn, you will require a certificate to register the stillbirth before the cremation.
 If your baby died following birth, you will need to register the death before the cremation can take place.
-The Bereavement Midwife can provide you with further support on the registration process.
+The bereavement midwife can provide you with further support on the registration process.
 Every effort will be made to recover ashes following a cremation, on rare occasions however (particularly with a cremation following early pregnancy loss) the recovery of ashes may not be possible.
 Your chosen funeral director will advise you further with regard to collection of ashes.
 The hospital is unable to contribute to the cost, however many funeral directors make a nominal charge or do not charge for their services in these situations.
 There may also be additional costs relating to the cremation – your chosen funeral director will be able to advise you on any necessary fees.

-Private Burial at Home/ Private land
+Private Burial at home/ private land